SamsungDForum/JuvoPlayer/README.md

 **JuvoPlayer 1.5.3 (beta)**
 1. Features:
 * All features of the JuvoPlayer 1.5.1
+* Support for Tizen.Sdk version up to 1.0.9
+* Xamarin UI and OpenGL: Common resources (tiles, videoclips.json) excluded to a separate project.
+* JuvoPlayerOpenGL
+  * Seek preview and animated focused video clip tiles added
 * JuvoReactNative GUI
   * Playback settings view presents default values.
+  * Resume playback after switching to another application and back (support for multitasking).
+  * Incorporating NavigationExperimental component.
+Changed the way of handling the remote controll events in 'views'.
 * JuvoPlayerXamarin GUI
+  * XamarinForms library version up to "4.4.0.991640"
 * JuvoPlayer backend
-  * Buffering event notification issue fix
-  * Missing seek completion signaling issue fix
-  * Switching off the MPEG DASH adaptive streaming when run on the TV emulator.
-It makes playback stick to the lowest quality representation but improves comfort of testing on the emulator.
+  * DASH representation change during segment download
+  * Stability improvements in switching to another application and back (multitasking).
+  * Fix of the FFW and REW operations on the sample 4K HEVS video does not end issue.
 2. Known issues:
 * Right after the finishing seek in HLS streams there is a short video pause until the audio catch up.
 It is a result of FFmpeg 'seek' function specific.
-*
-* JuvoReactNative GUI does not resume playback after switching from another app (no support for multitasking).
-* The FFW and REW operations on the sample 4K HEVS video does not end.
-* The FFW and REW operations on MPEG DASH sample videos result in app crash on the TV emulator.
+* The FFW and REW operations on MPEG DASH sample videos result in app crash on the 2020 TV emulator (Tizen 5.5).

 **JuvoPlayer 1.5.1 (beta)**
 1. Features: